itamos-ism/itamos/docs/source/3d-pdr/escapeprob.rst

-This routine computes molecular line cooling and the mean radiation field using the **Large Velocity Gradient (LVG) escape probability approximation** along multiple rays.
+This routine computes molecular line cooling and the mean radiation field using the **Large Velocity Gradient (LVG) escape probability approximation** along multiple rays (see description :ref:`here <sec-ep>`.
 It is designed for use within the 3D-PDR framework and operates on a given grid cell, using level populations obtained from the statistical equilibrium solver.